Political Science 001 - The Government of the United States » Fall 2021 » Chapter 2 and 3 Quiz

 In a federal system, governmental responsibilities are

-A. under the complete authority of state governments.
+under the complete authority of state governments.

-C. under the complete authority of the federal government.
+under the complete authority of local governments.

 Question #13